machin3boy/Lachesis/PyLachesis/README.md

 ### class LachesisMultiInstance

-The LachesisMultiInstance class manages the simulation of individual validator interactions and maintains the state of each validator's corresponding Lachesis instances.
+The `LachesisMultiInstance` class manages the simulation of individual validator interactions and maintains the state of each validator's corresponding Lachesis instances.
 Each instance represents a unique consensus perspective held by the validator it corresponds to.

-In every time step within the DAG, when a validator emits an Event, the corresponding Lachesis instance defers processing the Event and instead, requests the missing parent Events from the originating validator.
+In every time step within the DAG, when a validator emits an Event, the corresponding Lachesis instance defers processing the Event and instead requests the missing parent Events from the originating validator first.
 This simulates the necessary communication between validators to ensure all relevant data is known before an Event is processed.

 After the initial request for missing Events, the originating validator returns all Events it has in its request queue from other validators' instances.
-Following this exchange, the Lachesis instance is then able to process its own deferred Events.
+Following this exchange, the Lachesis instance is able to process its own deferred Events.

 This cycle of request-receive-process models the real-world communication process between validators within the Lachesis consensus protocol.